 Now, the question becomes: how do you build the will if your will is lacking?

 Here’s a simple framework you can use—for yourself, for others, for your team.
-It’s very simple and has been around for years (at least in the coaching world).
+It’s very simple--as in, too simple--and has been around for years (at least in the coaching world).

 Here’s a simple way to think about growth.
 When you get in your car, you have a destination—a goal—for where you’re heading and when you want to arrive (ideally speaking, of course).
 In order to get there you have to know where you’re starting from—your reality—and once you do, you probably think of the best possible route (options) that will get you to your destination the fastest while avoiding traffic (obstacles).
 Once you have that awesome game plan in your head, you start the car, hit the gas like a bat outta hell (whoops, maybe that’s just me) and commit to the journey—this is your will.